arunprakashpj/automated-ci-cd-system-via-kubernetes-argocd/README.md

     - To automate the login into Docker Hub, the github actions use [Github Tokens](https://www.docker.com/blog/docker-hub-new-personal-access-tokens/) and [Github Encrypted Secrets](https://docs.github.com/en/actions/reference/encrypted-secrets).
     - Create and verify if the github actions execute on every new commit, thus pushing the latest docker image to the docker hub.

-3. Continuous Integration with Github Actions to automate the execution of test cases via chef inSpec
+3. Continuous Integration with Github Actions to automate the execution of test cases via [Chef InSpec](https://docs.chef.io/inspec/install/)
     - Aim of this step is to automate the testcase execution using [Chef InSpec](https://docs.chef.io/inspec/install/) and enable continuous integration via [Github Actions](https://github.com/arunprakashpj/AutomateForGood/blob/main/.github/workflows/stag-workflow.yml)
     - This [Github Actions](https://github.com/arunprakashpj/AutomateForGood/blob/main/.github/workflows/stag-workflow.yml) help us to trigger the test case execution whenever a new commit is made, thus enabling continuous integration.
     - Verify if the github actions execute the [Chef InSpec](https://docs.chef.io/inspec/install/) on every new commit, thus ensuring that nobody has broken the system.